mackoo13/popsicle/docs/user_guide/01_lore_download.md

 To obtain the source codes from LORE, you will need the IDs of all available loops.

-Wombat comes with a bundled list in `config/lore_loops.csv`.
+Popsicle comes with a bundled list in `config/lore_loops.csv`.

 To get an up-to-date list, please use [LORE website](https://vectorization.computer/query.html) and the following query: